 Now is the perfect time to get your classroom management materials ready to go- especially since many of these items involve cutting!

-I use brag tags to reward students for positive character, classroom behavior and academic growth.
-You can read more about how I use brag tags by clicking HERE.
+I use reward tags to reward students for positive character, classroom behavior and academic growth.
+You can read more about how I use reward tags by clicking HERE.
 I love them and so do my students.
 I printed out several tags that I want to have available for next year.
 I laminated them and sent them home for a parent to cut and hole punch.

-You can see all of the brag tags that I have available by clicking HERE.
+You can see all of the reward tags that I have available by clicking HERE.

 5. Daily Activities